 3. Replace Soft Furnishings

+One of the best ways to increase the value of your home is not the home at all!
 Soft furnishings are anything that’s stuffed or fabric-based.
-Replacing the cushions, curtains, rugs and throws can have a tremendous effect on the mood a room invokes, complementing wall paint for a cohesive colour-scheme.
+Replacing the cushions, curtains, rugs and throws can have a tremendous effect on the mood a room invokes, complementing wall paint for a cohesive colour scheme.

 Purchasing new soft furnishings might sound like an unnecessary expense, but it is crucial to creating an impression, an experience for potential buyers or tenants.
 When agents come to value your home, they’ll also take this into account when determining the final figure.